adaltas/node-shell/src/index.coffee.md

     Parameters::configure = (config) ->
       @config = config
-      properties = {}
       # Sanitize options
+      collision = {}
       sanitize_options = (config) =>
         config.options ?= {}
         # Convert from object with keys as options name to an array
         config.options = array_to_object config.options, 'name' if Array.isArray config.options
         for name, option of config.options
           # Prevent collision
+          unless @config.extended
+            unless config.root
+              # Compare the current command with the options previously registered
+              collide = collision[name] and collision[name].filter((cmd, i) ->
+                config.command[i] isnt cmd
+              ).length is 0
               throw Error [
                 'Invalid Option Configuration:'
                 "option #{JSON.stringify name}"
                 "in command #{JSON.stringify config.command.join ' '}"
-            "collide with the one in #{if properties[name].length is 0 then 'application' else JSON.stringify properties[name].join ' '},"
+                "collide with the one in #{if collision[name].length is 0 then 'application' else JSON.stringify collision[name].join ' '},"
-            "change its name or use the extended property" ].join ' ' if properties[name] and not @config.extended properties[name] = if config.root then [] else config.command
+                "change its name or use the extended property" ].join ' ' if collide
+            # Associate options with their declared command
+            collision[name] = if config.root then [] else config.command
           # Normalize option
           option.name = name
           option.type ?= 'string'